 Google Forms lead routing calculator

-Estimate how much revenue slow lead routing may be costing you.
-Monthly leads, average value, response delay, missed-lead %, team size — out comes missed revenue, response-time risk, recommended routing rules, and a suggested Slack channel structure.
-Different lens from the response time calculator: that one models speed, this one models lead distribution and leakage.
+Estimate how much slow lead routing may be costing you.
+Plug in monthly leads, average lead value, response delay, missed-lead %, team size, and your current routing method — out comes estimated missed revenue, leads at risk, a response-time risk level, suggested routing rules, and a suggested Slack channel setup.
+Uses only your own numbers; we do not invent revenue.

 Honest guesses are fine.
 The result updates as you tune the inputs.